-- The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March. - The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA rated corporate bond yield. - No early repayment or impairment is recognised.
-However, the Council has recognised an impairment relating to historic Icelandic bank investments.
+- Loans borrowed by the Council have been valued by discounting the contractual cash flows over the whole life of the instrument at the appropriate market rate for local authority loans. - Discount rates for "Lender Option Borrower Option" (LOBO) loans have reduced to reflect the value of the embedded options.
+The size of the reduction has been calculated using proprietary software. - The fair values of other long-term loans and investments have been discounted at the market rates for similar instruments with similar remaining terms to maturity on 31st March. - The fair values of finance lease assets and liabilities and of PFI scheme liabilities have been calculated by discounting the contractual cash flows (excluding service charge elements) at the appropriate AA rated corporate bond yield.

+- No early repayment or impairment is recognised.
+However, the Council has recognised an impairment relating to historic lcelandic bank investments.
 See detailed note on the impairment of financial assets. - The fair value of short-term instruments, including trade payables and receivables is assumed to approximate to the carrying amount.